-If love is in the air and you’re planning to surprise your special someone this Valentine’s Day, here are a few things you’ll want to do to ensure your new piece of jewellery, fine art, wine, or any other valuable gifts are properly protected.
+If you’re planning to surprise your special someone this festive season, here are a few things you’ll want to do to ensure your new piece of jewellery, fine art, wine, or any other valuable gifts are properly protected.

 When purchasing valuable items like jewellery, paintings or sculptures, it’s imperative to keep the receipt and store it somewhere safe.
 Be sure to also include any other documents from the seller which may describe the item, especially if it’s a one-off piece or something you’ve had made up especially.
 Having the original paperwork which accompanied the sale will make it much easier to get future appraisals and ensure your valuable item gets the protection it deserves.